-Because it’s 2020 and this shouldn’t at all be surprising, I am publishing July’s tater tot post on June 15th.
+Because it’s 2020, and it shouldn’t come as a surprise, I am publishing July’s tater tot post on June 15th.

 Maybe because I hate this moment in time we are in, maybe because I have felt like shit for over a month, maybe because the post I had planned for today read like a third-grader had written it because I originally wrote it in the notes section of my phone, then copied and pasted it into WordPress and it ended up looking unruly because it wouldn’t autocorrect itself.